learn-academy-2023-foxtrot/treasurehunt-spectacular-instructors/README.md

 ```
 > - This idea has the same impact as just having the treasureIndex, redundant code, therefore, removing it.

 - If I select the losing square, the question mark will become a bomb emoji.
  - Pseudocode: (continuation of process on handleClick)
  - use conditional statement to provide a 🌧️ for the bomb
     - the bomb index will be randomly created using the Math.floor() and Math.random()
     - if bomb index and treasure index are the same then return the 🌧️ emoji
     - this condition is the most stringent therefore should be the first condition
     - use setter function and spread operator as reference on the tree emoji user story

+***Incomplete work***
 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses are remaining.
 The counter starts at five and decrements by one every time I click on a square that is neither the treasure nor the bomb.
 - As a user, I can see a message stating that I won the game by selecting the square that contains the treasure.